Review unit on loan from LG.

 - 15-inch - 1.132kg

 This 17-inch laptop is lighter than most 13-inch laptops.
 It felt so unreal when I held the LG Gram in hand for the first time.
 It's just slightly heavier than the cardboard box it shipped in.
 After using it for two weeks, it still feels unreal for a 17-inch laptop to weigh so light.

 The 2021 models are equipped with the 11th Gen Intel Evo processors (i3, i5, i7) with options for either Intel UHD or Intel Iris Xe Graphics.
 To make your laptop more future-proof, I recommend getting the Intel i5-1135G7 (quad 2.4Ghz) with 16GB RAM with Intel Iris Xe Graphics.
-If your workload is heavy (eg video editing), get the Intel i7-1165G7 (quad 2.8Ghz).
+I don't recommend this laptop for editing 4K videos, and for 1080P videos at least get the Intel i7-1165G7 (quad 2.8Ghz).

 14 and 15-inch models have 1920 x 1200 resolution IPS displays.
 16 and 17-inch models have 2560 x 1600 IPS displays.
 Visual content creators will benefit from higher resolution displays.